 A six-month full time equivalent (FTE) remote post, being anything greater than 100kms from Alice Springs or Darwin for a minimum of three nights per week.
 If a GP registrar does not live permanently in the remote location for six months they are required to spend four days per week and three nights per week in the location.

 For noting – there will be a change to NTGPE mandatory requirements from 2019.1 (4 February 2019).
 The changes are in relation to the 6 month mandatory remote placement.
-This change will apply to all GP registrars in the program no matter what year they joined.
+This change will apply to all GP registrars in the program no matter what year they joined, unless they have completed the NTGPE’s current remote requirement by this date.

-- At least 12 months FTE training post (or training posts) in a MMM6 region (includes Alice Springs, Katherine & Jabiru)
+- At least 12-months FTE post (or training posts) in a MMM6 region.

 - Aboriginal health training placements